Kamran-Afzali/Kamran-Afzali.github.io/_posts/2024-11-25-Dirichlet_Distribution.md

 - **Model Block**: Applies the Dirichlet prior to `theta` and models the observed data `y` using a categorical distribution.
 - **Generated Quantities Block**: Computes the posterior mean of `theta`.

-Now, prepare some synthetic data to fit the model:
+Now lets generate some data to fit the model:

 ```r
 # Number of categories